 The LLB Group is exposed to various types of risks.
 It differentiates between the following risk categories:

-The risk of losses arises from unfavourable changes in interest rates, exchange rates, securities prices and other relevant market parameters.
+The risk of losses arises from unfavourable changes in interest rates, exchange rates, security prices and other relevant market parameters.

 Liquidity and refinancing risk